fleetdm/fleet/docs/Using Fleet/CIS-Benchmarks.md

 Fleet only implements automated audit checks.
 Manual checks require administrators to implement other processes to conduct the check.

-* macOS 13 Ventura - 96 of 4 are automated
+* macOS 13 Ventura - 96 of 104 are automated
+* Windows 10 Enterprise - All CIS items (496) are automated
 * Windows 11 Enterprise - All CIS items (521) are automated